attila-lendvai/maru/README.md

    `(n-1)` of the same language) to acquire an `eval` executable.

- - using that executable it compiles a version of itself that can already load and run the codebase in stage `n`, but the resulting executable may not be fully functional (in this phase the `evolving?` variable is true).
+ - using that executable it compiles a version of itself that can already load and compile the codebase in stage `n`, but the resulting executable may not be fully functional (in this phase the `evolving?` variable is true).
 It's called `eval1` in the build process.
+Note that this phase is not always necessary, depending on the nature of the new features being bootstrapped.

  - then it uses the resulting, potentially only semi-functional `eval1` executable to once again compile itself, which will yield the final, fully functional `eval2` executable.